 “We hope these helpful new alerts will improve our users’ experience by prompting them to revisit the site in the event they momentarily turn their focus elsewhere.”

 During the blind auditions, the Voice used a technique we see in various TV shows, including season finales, of “To Be Continued…” You could do this too.
 In fact, you might notice that I try to do this with my newsletters, leaving readers hanging with where I put the “more” tag.
-For example, if you want to get more visitors to return to your site more often, the trick it so … “read more”…
+For example, if you want to get more visitors to return to your site more often, the trick is to … “read more”…

 Of course you can always use retargeting ads, the pesky little banner ads that follow you all over the internet once you have visited a site one time.
 Retargeting ads work because they draw your attention back to a site you previously visited.
 It is one of the services we offer at WebStores Ltd.